cloudflare/cloudflare-docs/content/rules/transform/examples/add-response-header-static-value.md

   - Transform Rules
 operation:
   - Response modification
-title: Add an HTTP response header with a static value
+title: Add a response header with a static value
 ---

 # Add an HTTP response header with a static value